rsomanigroq/pdfanswer/README.md

 # PDF Question Answering with Groq

 A simple Streamlit application that uses Groq's LLM API to answer questions based on PDF files.
-Upload any PDF document and ask questions about its content using powerful language models.
+Upload any PDF document and ask questions about its content using powerful language models with **advanced hallucination prevention**.

 ## Features